 Local SEO includes everything from claiming a business listing to ensuring a franchise location appears in a local search on Google.
 It may also include managing online ratings and reviews, social media engagement, and more.

-Why Is Local SEO Marketing Important?
+Why Is Local SEO Marketing Important for Credit Unions?

-How To Take Action With Local SEO
+Take Action With Local SEO

 You can visit the resource site, schema.org, which provides everything from educational blog posts to templated schema code that you can apply to your own website (after customizing for your credit union).